 After the gallery tour, students experiment with materials and techniques similar to those used by the exhibiting artist, allowing them to better understand the art-making process.
-Tours are free to all students and teachers, and W&TW also pays for transportation and for a half-day substitute teacher, if needed.
+Tours are free to all students and teachers.
+For title 1 schools, Women & Their Work can offer assistance with transportation costs and funding for a half-day substitute teacher.

 What more teachers are saying:

 Women & Their Work and the AISD Art Program and staff have a very successful history of working together to benefit the students.
 I am especially excited about the interdisciplinary approach to many of the tours, discussions and workshops.
 The multicultural aspect of Women & Their Work's educational program fits right into the goals and objectives that we have for the district program. – Kristen Marstaller, Art Coordinator, Austin Independent School District.